jtgasper3/jenkins-training/README.md

    <details>
    <summary>Get the answer</summary>

-   Jenkins has started a Docker container using the <code>node</code> image.
+   Jenkins has started a Docker container using the `node` image.
 It mounted the WORKSPACE directory into the container and is executing commands (`npm install`) inside the container.
    </details>